hbowie/practopian2/content/appreciation/Building a Case for the Detective Story.md

 > Failure or success seem to have been allotted to men by their stars.
 But they retain the power of wriggling, of fighting with their star or against it, and in the whole universe the only really interesting movement is this wriggle.

-They detective story focuses our attention on this wriggling.
+The detective story focuses our attention on this wriggling.
 The detective is, quintessentially, a wriggler: someone who is not content to simply accept the events that happen to them and others around them, but someone who fights against them, who takes action to change the course of the story, to uncover the criminal, to prevent further criminal acts.

 And in this world of ours today, we need a hell of a lot more wriggling.

+## 5. Distinguishing between Appearance and Reality

+If all of reality were available to us through surface appearances, then there would be no role for detectives, and there would be no mysteries to unravel.
+But the premise of every detective story is that the way things appear is quite different from the way things actually are and, as the story unfolds, one illusion after another typically falls away, revealing the underlying reality.

+Stories of detection also typically reveal the actions of characters under pressure -- often both perpetrators and the detectives themselves -- with the strong presumption that what people do under pressure reveals some truer character than that revealed in more ordinary circumstances.

-## 5. A Beacon of Rationality
+## 6. A Beacon of Rationality

 Many detective stories, especially the earlier ones, are a great deal about the triumph of reason over superstition.
 Consider, for example, Arthur Conan Doyle's Sherlock Holmes story, *The Hound of the Baskervilles*, or many of the novels by John Dickson Carr.